elliehoward/react-audio-visualization/README.md

 ### Okay now let's get started!

-Then we can create our app by typing this command followed by the name of your application.
+We can create our app by typing this command followed by the name of your application.
 I called mine audio-visuals in this example.
 Type the following into your terminal:

 ```